HIRWA13/c-programming-tutorial/TASKS/Task-20-Functions.md

 ## Tasks On Functions
-1. Write a function to find the sum of two numbers
+1. Write a function to find the sum of two numbers (done)
-2. Write a function to find the largest of two numbers
+2. Write a function to find the largest of two numbers (done)
-3. Write a function to find the factorial of a number
+3. Write a function to find the factorial of a number  (done)
-4. Write a function to check if a number is even or odd
+4. Write a function to check if a number is even or odd (done)
 5. Write a function to find the GCD (greatest common divisor) of two numbers
 6. Write a function to find the LCM (least common multiple) of two numbers
 7. Write a function to find the area of a circle